Nuitka/Nuitka-website/posts/nuitka-release-052.rst

 - The ``dir`` built-in with no arguments is now re-formulated to ``locals`` or ``globals`` with their ``.keys()`` attribute taken.

-- Dramatic amounts of cleanups to code generation specialties, that got done right for the new C-ish code generation.
+- Dramatic amounts of cleanups to code generation specialities, that got done right for the new C-ish code generation.

 New Tests